smartdevicelink/sdl_hmi_integration_guidelines/docs/RC/OnRCStatus/index.md

 Purpose
 : Inform HMI and mobile application about changes in RC module allocation.

-!!! must

 ### Notification

-SDL must send OnRCStatus notification when
+SDL must send OnRCStatus notification when:
     * RC application registers with SDL
- * a module is allocated to an application
+    * A module is allocated to an application
- * a module is de-allocated from an application (the module is freed when application exits, disconnects, goes to HMI level NONE)
+    * A module is de-allocated from an application (the module is freed when application exits, disconnects, goes to HMI level NONE)
- * when an application no longer has the right to control the module (for example, a policy update can revoke the application's access to a module)
+    * An application no longer has the right to control the module (for example, a policy update can revoke the application's access to a module)

 #### Parameters